-A limited number of People of Color scholarships and Young Adult rates are still available.
+Please Note: A limited number of People of Color scholarships and Young Adult rates are still available.
 All other scholarship funds have been allocated.

 The Buddha encouraged Maranasati practice to live an awakened life.
 This practice supports our appreciation of the preciousness of human birth and the development of equanimity with the difficulties of human existence.
 It helps us gain freedom from rigidity and clinging through a more expansive perspective of the inevitable and natural letting go.
 Maranasati matures our insight into impermanence and change, nourishing a skillful orientation to both life and death.
 In the retreat we will utilize the skills of loving awareness, compassion and investigation in our sitting practice, with some guided visualization and a period of contemplative inquiry each day.

 While silent residential retreat experience is recommended, it is not required to attend this retreat.
-This retreat is considered a “workshop-style” retreat; meaning, there will be a couple of non-silent/interactive sessions each day.
+This retreat is considered a “workshop-style” retreat; meaning, there will be one non-silent/interactive session each day.

 Previously recorded teachings from Bhikkhu Analayo will be shared via video; he will not be onsite in person.